root676/G08_python_for_geosciences/README.md

 # Whats the task of the first assignment?

-The aim is to test our knowledge in python by programming a terminal roulette.
-These means that the user should be asked by the programm on what the user wants to bet and wich amount of money he wants to set.
-The betting options are the same like at a real roulette table, but with fewer input-options to lower the level of complexity.
+The aim is to test our knowledge in python by implementing French Roulette as a terminal application.
+The user can bet an arbitrary amount of money on different betting options, and win or loose money depending on the outcome of the roulette.
+As this is a only an exercise, not all betting options of real-life French Roulette are implemented.

-# Requirements

-The following is required when handing in the exercise:
-* A short (1-3) pages report explaining what the program is doing, its structure and how the functions and/or modules work together.
-Somebody reading this document should find it easy to start reading the source code.
-No source code in this document.
-This can also be a simple README text

-* Documented python source code.
-  After I had a chance to look at the source code I will make appointments with each group to have a short (10-15 min) talk about the exercise.
-Hand in of the exercise will be handled in TUWEL.

 ## French Terminal Roulette

 The French Terminal Roulette programm can be started with the `main.py` file.
-The program is implemented through object-orientated python-programming, which makes the code easier to unterstand and allows a fast error detection considering the small code-length of methods.
+The program is implemented through object-orientated python-programming, which makes the code more readable and easier to debug by splitting the code base into short, easy to understand methods.
-The whole program ensures stability through a lot of checks to catch all the input errors made by the user.
-The program should shut down if the user types in something wrong, so there is always the possibility to give the specific input again.
+The program ensures stability through frequent checks to catch input errors made by the user.
-This should improve the usability.
+Should an input error be detected, the program does not shut down, but gives the user the opportunity to correct his input.
+This improves the usability.
 The game consists of two basic classes:

 ### `Player`
 Manages player-specific data.
 An object of the `Player` class